Distinct neutrino signatures and onset condition of quark deconfinement in accretion-induced collapse of white dwarfs: Numerical methods and setups

+The initial progenitor is constructed with a fixed temperature of $0.01~\rm{MeV}$ corresponding to the minimum of the EOS table and an electron fraction of $Y_e = 0.5$ in \texttt{Gmunu}.
+To model the temperature profile of a hot white dwarf prior to collapse, we superimpose a temperature profile using the relation $T = T_c (\rho/\rho_c)^{0.35}$ with $T_c = 5 \times10^{9}~\rm{K}$ corresponding to $\sim 0.43~\rm{MeV}$ following the approach of Refs.~\cite{Dessart:2006gd,Dessart:2007kh,Cheong:2024hrd}.
+The addition of this temperature profile together with the specific metric initialization reduces the gravitational mass to $M_g = 1.52~M_{\odot}$.
+This inconsistency in $M_g$ arises because \texttt{Gmunu} adopts the metric initialization method of Ref.~\cite{Cordero-Carrion:2008grk}, which fixes the initial primitive variables after the thermal profile is imposed.
+However the metric initialization should instead be performed by fixing the conformal factor and the conserved variables as done for the hot hypermassive neutron star postmerger simulation in Ref.~\cite{Ng:2023yyg}, which will be adopted in the future work.

 We adopt the energy-integrated two-moment neutrino transport scheme~\cite{2022MNRAS.512.1499R,Cheong:2024buu}, and the implicit-explicit Runge-Kutta method IMEX-SSP2(2,2,2)~\cite{pareschi2005implicit} for time integration.
-For the neutrino microphysics, we employ the neutrino library \texttt{Weakhub}~\cite{Ng:2023syk} and consider the conventional set of weak interactions defined in Ref.~\cite{Ng:2023syk} but excluding inelastic neutrino-electron scattering.
-Neutrino opacities are tabulated after averaging in energy space (see Ref.~\cite{Cheong:2024buu}), where the neutrino energy is logarithmically discretised into 20 bins within the range $[0.1,400]~\rm{MeV}$.
-The emissivities are recalculated on-the-fly using Kirchhoff’s law.
+Details of the implementation and comparisons with similar numerical schemes~\cite{Foucart:2016rxm,Andresen:2024mtt} are provided in the appendix of~\cite{Cheong:2024buu}.
+For the neutrino microphysics, we employ the neutrino library \texttt{Weakhub}~\cite{Ng:2023syk} and consider the conventional set of weak interactions defined in~\cite{Ng:2023syk} but excluding inelastic neutrino-electron scattering.
+Neutrino opacities are tabulated after averaging in energy space~\cite{Cheong:2024buu}, where the neutrino energy is logarithmically discretized into 20 bins within the range $[0.1,400]~\rm{MeV}$.
+The emissivities are recalculated on the fly using Kirchhoff’s law.

-Given the uncertainties in the $e^-$ capture rates on heavy nuclei~\cite{Nagakura:2018qpg}, during collapse of the progenitor of AIC before core bounce (defined as when the matter specific entropy $s \geq3~\rm{k_b/baryon}$ in the core region), We apply an effective deleptonization scheme~\cite{Liebendoerfer:2005gm} to mimic the proton fraction $Y_p$ profile a function of rest-mass density $\rho$. which is widely used in AIC simulations~\cite{Abdikamalov:2009aq,LongoMicchi:2023khv,Cheong:2024hrd}.
+The collapse of WD is triggered by the electron capture, in which the electron capture rates on heavy nuclei are uncertain~\cite{Nagakura:2018qpg} during the collapse of WD.
+Our initial models are constructed with a central density of $\rho_c = 10^{9}~\rm{g\cdot cm^{-3}}$.
+Also, energy-integrated neutrino transport schemes neglect energy-coupled interactions, such as neutrino-electron inelastic scattering, which are crucial during the collapse phase.
+To bridge this modeling gap while maintaining computational efficiency, we apply an effective deleptonization scheme~\cite{Liebendoerfer:2005gm} to mimic the proton fraction $Y_p$ profile as a function of rest-mass density $\rho$ during the collapsing phase, which is widely used in AIC simulations ~\cite{Abdikamalov:2009aq,LongoMicchi:2023khv,Cheong:2024hrd}.
+We then switch to the two-moment neutrino transport when the core bounces (defined as when the matter specific entropy $s \geq3~\rm{k_b/baryon}$ in the core region), and enable the coupling between neutrinos and the fluid before core bounce.